iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 - Solve the second stage for each scenario and propagate the average cut _backwards_ to the first stage.

 Graphically, we visualize this process as the decision tree below.
-The nodes are optimization problems and the edges their communication.
+The nodes are optimization problems and the edges represent their communication.
 We represent $\Qfrak$ by a small diamond, which is the only thing the first stage's node sees of the future.